-By Lynn Olson
+By Lynn Olson Description

-"We have a school in East St. Louis named for Dr. King," the author Jonathan Kozol quotes a 14-year-old girl saying toward the beginning of his new book, Savage Inequalities: Children in America's Schools.
-"The school is full of sewer water and the doors are locked with chains.
-Every student in that school is black.
-It's like a terrible joke on history."
+"We have a school in East St. Louis amed for Dr. King," the author Jonathan ozol quotes a 14-year-old girl saying to-ard the beginning of his new book, Savage vequalities: Children in America's Schools.
+The school is full of sewer water and the pors are locked with chains.
+Every student that school is black.
+It's like a terrible ke on history."

-Such humor is bitter indeed, according to Mr. Kozol.
-He places most of the blame for such conditions on the "arcane machinery," based heavily on local property taxes, that is used to finance public education.
+Such humor is bitter indeed, according to Ir.
+Kozol.
+He places most of the blame for ich conditions on the "arcane machinery," ased heavily on local property taxes, that used to finance public education.

-Drawing on visits to inner-city and suburban classrooms in some 30 neighborhoods around the country, the prominent paint if a fearthful is a mine of a
+Drawing on visits to inner-city and subrban classrooms in some 30 neighboroods around the country, the prominent h.
+David Callentini i rankerti i sa-c